tengizalpenidze/BetWisdom/RENDER_DEPLOYMENT.md

 **Build Fails:**
 - Check Node.js version compatibility
-- Verify all dependencies are in `package.json`
+- Verify all dependencies are in `package.json` (not devDependencies)
 - Review build logs for specific errors
+- Ensure build tools (vite, esbuild, typescript) are in dependencies

 **API Not Working:**
 - Verify `SPORTMONKS_API_KEY` is set correctly